Are You at Risk?

 Type 2 diabetes prevention is possible, powerful, and proven!
 It is important to find out early if you are at risk for Type 2 diabetes or if you have pre-diabetes.
-To find out your risk, take the American Diabetes Association Risk Test or the risk test below, sponsored by the Centers for Disease Control and Prevention.
+To find out your risk, take the American Diabetes Association Risk Test, sponsored by the Centers for Disease Control and Prevention.

 If you are at risk of developing Type 2 diabetes, there are many things you can do!
 Learn about some of those things at the following link:

 This 12-page booklet explains diabetes, diabetes self-care, and lists the tests, exams, and medical checks you need to have in order to take care of your diabetes.

 Personal Diabetes Care Record:

 This 2-page wallet card provides a place for you to record tests, exams, and medical checks you need to have in order to take care of your diabetes.

 English 2 pages (PDF, 553 KB)

 Blood Sugar Log Booklet:

 This booklet provides a place to record three months of blood sugar test results.

 Take Charge of Your Diabetes (PDF, 1.2 MB)